 As knowledge and expertise of gaming regulation grew, tribes recognized the need for internal controls.
-The National Indian Gaming Association (NIGA) and the National Congress of American Indians formed a task force which evaluated the minimum internal control standards of established gaming jurisdictions such as Nevada and New Jersey.
+The National Indian Gaming Association [NIGA] and the National Congress of American Indians formed a task force which evaluated the minimum internal control standards of established gaming jurisdictions such as Nevada and New Jersey.
 The task force then created a set of internal control standards which tribes could choose to adopt.
-These standards became known as the "NIGA MICS."
+These standards became known as the "NIGA MICS" MICS:

-Throughout the country, tribal gaming operations and tribal gaming commissions benefited from this effort, but it was a voluntary arrangement.
-Many tribes either did not adopt or enact the NIGA MICS or equivalent internal controls, or if they did, did not require strict adherence to them.
+Throughout the country, tribal gaming operations and tribal gaining commissions benefited from this effort, but it was a voluntary arrangement.
+Many tribes either did not adopt or enact the NIGA MICS or equivalent internal controls, or if they d, did not require strict adherence to them.

-Of course, even before the NIGA MILS, there were a number of tribal gaming operations that had utilized and enforced very sophisticated minimum internal control standards which likely were more stringent than and exceeded those promulgated by the associations.
-However, as the NIGC monitored tribal gaming operations and observed the imposition of standards by states and tribes, it became apparent that, for many tribes, actual operation did not always comport with the internal control standards adopted by the tribe.
+Of course, even before the NIGA MICS, there were a number of tribal gaming op Of course, even before the NIGA MICS, there were a number of tribal gaming operations that had utilized and enforced very sophisticated minimum internal control standards which likely were more stringent than and exceeded those promulgated by the associations.
+However, as the NIGC monitored tribal gaming operations and observed the imposition of standards by States and tribes, it became apparent that, for many tribes, actual operation did not always comport with the internal control standards adopted by the tribe.
 The NIGC noted there were a number of places in Indian country where not only were these standards not being met, but such good practices were plainly ignored.

-In addition, even for the tribes gaming pursuant to tribal-state compacts, the NIGC observed that details of the operations of tribal gaming and its regulation was often absent from the negotiated compacts; that in many instances the states' assigned role was minimal; and that in even more instances the actual participation of the states in regulatory oversight of tribal gaming operations was even less significant.
+In addition, even for the tribes gaming pursuant to tribal-State compacts, the NIGC observed that details of the operations of tribal gaming and its regulation was often absent from the negotiated compacts; that in many instances the States' assigned role was minimal; and that in even more instances the actual participation of the States in regulatory oversight of tribal gaming operations was even less significant.
 This is not to say that an arrangement whereby a tribe has the sole responsibility for the regulation of its own gaming is unworkable.
 However, when no other entity has any significant oversight role, there develops the perception that the fox is watching the hen house.
 This perception can lead to a public distrust of the integrity of Indian gaming.
-In every other gaming jurisdiction, there is an oversight role for an entity that is separate from management of the gaming, and we believe that is what was intended and required under IGRA, and what has worked remarkably well since the implementation of the NIGC MICS.
-It is human nature to tend to do a better job when one knows that independent eyes occasionally fall on one's work.
+In every other gaining jurisdiction, there is an oversight role for an entity that is separate from management of the gaining, and we believe that is what was intended and required under IGRA, and what has worked remarkably well since the implementation of the NIGC MICS.
+It is human nature to tend to do a better job when one knows that independent and exceptionally fall on one's work This is true in Indian gaming as well erations that had utilized and enforced very sophisticated minimum internal control MICS.
+It is human nature to tend to do a better job when one knows that independ-

+MICS.
+It is numan nature to tend to do a better job when one knows that independent eyes occasionally fall on one's work.
 This is true in Indian gaming as well.

-In response to its observations, the NIGC embarked on an effort to promulgate a comprehensive set of internal control standards for tribal gaming operations in accordance with accepted gaming industry good practices and pursuant to the authority vested in the Commission by the IGRA.In close consultation with tribes and with the assistance of a Tribal Advisory Committee, in 1999 the NIGC promulgated the MILS.
+In response to its observations, the NIGC embarked on an effort to promulgate a comprehensive set of internal control standards for tribal gaming operations in accordance with accepted gaming industry good practices and pursuant to the authority vested in the Commission by the IGRA.
+In close consultation with tribes and with the assistance of a Tribal Advisory Committee, in 1999 the NIGC promulgated the MICS.